python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/020_Spec_A_paragradio.md

 There are a couple nifty features we'll highlight here.

- - When the program is running, you will notice a timestamp at the top.
-When you adjust the slider, not only should the frequency change, but the timestamp will update in real-time.
-This is a great indicator of whether the program is running properly
-   - If the timestamp stays the same when manipulating the slider, that means there is an error.
+- You will notice a timestamp just above `launch_or_existing`.
+The timestamp shows the last time that a parameter change was sent to the GNU Radio App (for example, last time the `center_freq` was changed).
+This can help with troubleshooting because if the timestamp is not changing at all, then you know that your sliders are having no impact on the GNU Radio App.
+- If you adjust a slider, but have closed your GNU Radio App, it will automatically re-launch.
+   - This is what the "launch_or_existing" code is for -- updating the existing app or launching the app if it isn't running.
 - There are examples of common mistakes at the end of this lesson.
- - If you adjust the slider, but have closed your GNU Radio App, it will automatically re-launch it.
-   - This is what the "launch_or_existing" code is for; Updating the existing app or launching the app if it isn't running.

 #### Improving the display of the chosen frequency